-- 1. where a student is reassessed for a module; - 2. re-enrolment for the module in a subsequent semester where a module grade is 'deferred'. - 3.
-Where, because of extenuating circumstances, a student is permitted to repeat a year, all module results from the original year will be invalidated and such modules will not count towards the total number of attempts. - G12.2 Except in the case of Certificate and Advanced Certificate Awards, or where Pearson regulations apply, there shall be a limit to the number of module attempts permitted within each award. - G12.3 The number of credits which may be attempted within certain awards is stipulated as follows:
+- 1. where a student is reassessed for a module; - 2. re-enrolment for the module in a subsequent semester where a module grade is 'deferred'. - Where, because of mitigating circumstances, a student is permitted to repeat a year, all module results from the original year will be invalidated and such modules will not count towards the total number of attempts. - G12.2 Except in the case of Certificate and Advanced Certificate Awards, or where Pearson regulations apply, there shall be a limit to the number of module attempts permitted within each award. - G12.3 The number of credits which may be attempted within certain awards is stipulated as follows:

 Award Minimum credit Requirement Permitted Additional credit Attempts as defined in G12 above

 Certificate 20 Not applicable

 Advanced Certificate 40 Not applicable

 Certificate of Higher Education 120 120

 Diploma of Higher Education 240 120

 Foundation Certificate 120 120

 Foundation Degree 240 120

 Higher National Diploma 240 Not applicable

 Higher National Certificate 160 Not applicable

 Diploma 100 100

 Graduate Certificate 60 40

 Graduate Diploma 120 120

 Postgraduate Certificate 60 40

 Degree and Advanced Diploma 320 120 at Stage 1 6 120 at Stage 2

-Award Minimum credit Requirement Permitted Additional credit Attempts as defined in G12 above Honours Degree 360 120 at Stage 1 6 120 at Stage 2 Honours Degree - direct entrant to Year 3 120 120 Honours Degree for Cyprus Campus provision with 4 years study cycle 480 120 at Year 1 120 at Year 2 120 at Years 3 and 4 Top-up Degree (Honours) 120 120 Integrated Masters 480 120 at Stage 1 120 at Stage 2 120 at Stage 3 Postgraduate Diploma 120 120 (Taught and Professional) Masters Degree 180 120 Professional Doctorate 540 120
+Honours Degree 360 120 at Stage 1 6 120 at Stage 2

+Honours Degree - direct entrant to Year 3 120 120

+Honours Degree for Cyprus Campus provision with 4 years study cycle 480 120 at Year 1 120 at Year 2 120 at Years 3 and 4

+Top-up Degree (Honours) 120 120

+Integrated Masters 480 120 at Stage 1 120 at Stage 2 120 at Stage 3

+Postgraduate Diploma 120 120

+(Taught and Professional) Masters Degree 180 120

+Professional Doctorate 540 120